 In some cases of poor behaviour it may be deemed appropriate to isolate a pupil from her peers.
 In these circumstances they will be placed in a room under staff supervision and provided with work to complete.
 They will be given an opportunity to use the toilets and get food at break and lunchtime, but will usually remain in isolation during these periods.
-The isolation may be operational just at recreational times (e.g. break and lunchtime) or on a short term basis, as deemed necessary, for full school days.
 The length of the internal isolation will be determined on a case-by-case basis but will not exceed one week.